danilosalvati/ImagesToLARModel.jl/doc_src/tex/ImagesToLARModel.tex

  \item outputDirectory: The path of the directory with the output images
  \item crop: Parameter for images resizing (they can be extended or cropped)
  \item noise\_shape: Intensity of the denoising filter for images (0 if you want to disable it)
  \item threshold: set a threshold for raw data.
-Pixels under that threshold will be set to black, otherwise they will be set to white
+Pixels under that threshold will be set to black, otherwise they will be set to white.
+If threshold is not specified, segmentation will be done using a clustering algorithm
 \end{itemize}

 Because of their number it has been realized a function for simply loading them from a JSON configuration file; this is the code: